fable-compiler/Fable/docs/FAQ.md

 ## Compiler

+* Can I use Type Providers with Fable?

+Erasure Type Providers compatible with netstandard should be compatible with Fable, however they must generate code that doesn't call .NET APIs unsupported by Fable.
+At the time of writing there are no Type Providers designed for Fable available.

 * How can I run a certain piece of code only in my production build?

 Using a [Compiler Directive](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/compiler-directives).